jkulbe-msft/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_00_setup.md

 1. Select all files within the **MS-4018 ResourceFiles** folder, then select **Open**.

-1. When the upload is complete, you should see **Uploaded 3 items to My files** in the bottom center of the screen.
+1. When the upload is complete, you should see **Uploaded 3 items to Documents** in the bottom center of the screen.

 ### Referencing files